nginx/unit-docs/source/news/2024/wasm-component-model-part-2.rst

 =================================================

 The wasmtime-cli will be used to test and play around with the Wasm component.
 At the time of writing, we are using Wasmtime 18.
-To install the latest version of Wasmtime run:
+To install the latest version of Wasmtime, run:

 .. code-block:: bash